IPT can look at how others may be contributing to your psychological stress

 Feeling that you don’t have someone to turn to for company or support may make you feeling alone and overwhelmed by the demands of life.

-If you feel that you need support, you can ask your GP to refer you to Talking Therapies.
-We’ll offer a Wellbeing Assessment, and offer the right therapy support to suit you.
+If you feel that you need support, you can ask your GP to refer you to NHS Talking Therapies.
+We’ll offer a wellbeing assessment and offer the right therapy support to suit you.